 Volume One (509 pages) - This epic fact-fiction has been described as 'a pen mightier than prejudice.’
-Dawn Bradigan's East meets West ancestors-- Cherokee First Light and Irish Connor Bradigan along with Euro-Colonial pioneers and ex-soldiers-- learn and live the essence of 'Unity in Diversity' or the meshing; rather than the clashing, of those cultures.
+Dawn Bradigan's East meets West ancestors-- Cherokee First Light and Irish Connor Bradigan along with Euro-American pioneers and ex-soldiers-- learn and live the essence of 'Unity in Diversity' or the meshing; rather than the clashing, of those cultures.
 They leave their descendants a legacy where there is NO racial, religious, age, gender or socio-economic prejudice.
 They unequivocally conclude that there is profound 'Wisdom from Wounding;’ for they are made better (not bitter) about the centuries of enslavement at the hands of many conquerors.

 This tale tantalizes the mind, heart and spirit with myriads of feelings, values and traditions.
 It is definitely for the reader who is: an unconditional lover of humanity, an adventurer, a seeker of profound wisdom, a realist yet idealist, a believer in eternal love and loyalty, a Nature-lover and a Mother Earth conservationist.
 It is written for those who appreciate traditions such as: Harvest Ceremony, Manhood Quest, St. Patrick's Day, October Fest, Christmas, 'First Footing' and other cultural traditions.